 For Facebook Pixel, we include a small script on our web page, which causes your browser to send a message to Facebook whenever it is loaded.
 Facebook will receive:

 Conversions API works in almost the same way except that we send the information directly to Facebook, rather than the information being sent by your browser.
-When we send the information, we do not include information about your browser.

 For the purposes of the GDPR, we and Facebook Ireland, are joint controllers of at least some of this information.
 Facebook makes use of some of this information for its own purposes.
 For further information on how Facebook Ireland processes personal data, including the legal basis Facebook Ireland relies on and the ways to exercise Data Subject rights against Facebook Ireland, can be found in Facebook Ireland's Data Policy at https://www.facebook.com/about/privacy.